elenabakhtina/evolution_of_technology/README.md

 Here are my final [slides](https://github.com/elenabakhtina/evolution_of_technology/blob/master/presentation/ElenaBakhtina_TechEvolution_Final.pdf) and [the presentation (4:19)](https://youtu.be/nt4-IWo9noc) at the Metis Career Day.

 ### Visualizations
-Here is a [lanscape of technologies](http://0.0.0.0:8000/BubbleChart_D3.html) that have been mentioned in the tech news in the last 12 years.
+Here is a [lanscape of technologies](https://bl.ocks.org/elenabakhtina/7259f2aeda689b9887a741eebfddcfff)that have been mentioned in the tech news in the last 12 years.
 Different colors show different years.
 Here is a [static visualization](https://github.com/elenabakhtina/evolution_of_technology/blob/master/visualization/TechnologyEvolution.png) that shows how various technologies have been developing over time with identified large trends: Games, Applications, Mobile, Data, Social, and Virtual Reality as an emerging trend.
 And here is an [interactive map of our recent tech history](http://bl.ocks.org/elenabakhtina/raw/f6b16fe968b675caccf9b19280103e49/) as constructed by my analysis.
 For those who are curious, here is a [map of companies](http://bl.ocks.org/elenabakhtina/raw/ba311bce4785bac48cc97f9e20aed747/) that appeared newsworthy as considered by tech news sites.